 As London Fashion Week is one of the big four fashion shows (the other three being New York, Milan and Paris), London can get very busy during its bi-annual fashion weeks.
 Skip the hotels which will be overpriced and overbooked and instead get yourself a London Perfect Apartment.
 In addition to having some very stylish digs, London Perfect apartments are also located in London’s best neighborhoods.
 For easy access to The Strand, stay in the three-bedroom Belgravia in the upscale neighborhood of Belgravia.

 Or you can also stay in the ultra-exclusive, luxury-shopping haven of Knightsbridge.
-The two-bedroom Lennox and the three-bedroom Spencer are in the heart of London’s top shopping districts and just around the block from Harrods, one of London’s most iconic department stores.
+The three-bedroom Spencer is in the heart of London’s top shopping districts and just around the block from Harrods, one of London’s most iconic department stores.
 In addition to Harrods, Knightsbridge is also home to some of the royals’ favorite shops.
 Get in touch with the team at London Perfect.
 We can help you find the perfect apartment for you for both short and long stays in London.

 What Else Can’t I Miss?